nathaniel-heatwole/Freedom_of_Information_Act/README.md

 • ATF is the primary federal agency tasked with keeping these dangerous pyrotechnic devices out of the hands of non-licensed pyrotechnicians and out of venues such as the Station Nightclub

-• ATF processes for preventing deliberate misuse of the system by bad actors were either ineffective or nonexistent
+• ATF processes for preventing deliberate misuse of the system by bad actors were either nonexistent or ineffective

-• Records sought document (uniquely) the depths of the horrors when the special trust placed in those government officials who are tasked with fire safety and protection is violated
+• Records sought document (uniquely) the depths of the horrors that can result when the special trust placed in those government officials who are tasked with fire safety and protection is violated

 PUBLIC SAFETY